 The other issue is that the "reference materials" become disjointed.
 Yes, all the hash related concepts are together but they do not form a coherent story going from one lesson to another lesson in the chapter.

 Some content makes use of "Lamborghini" or "whack a mole" as an example.
 While this could be a pretty standard thing for the author, these things are not universally known to a large swathe of people in the world.
 That's why we stick with standard things like "Car", "Dog" and "Name".

 In fact, recently we stopped using the word "color" because, in certain parts of the world, it is written as "colour".
 Same is the case with the word "favorite".
 We saw that some students were writing it as "favourite" and because of that the answer was wrong.
 So we stopped using these words.

 Object Oriented Design can wait

 We believe that using basic data structures like string, array, hash, range programming concepts can be taught very effectively.
-In fact we believe that creating a class, object, method, public method, private method all that gets into the way of learning how to program and takes the joy out of programming for someone who is just getting started.
+In fact, we believe that creating a class, object, method, public method, private method all that gets into the way of learning how to program and takes the joy out of programming for someone who is just getting started.

-We are looking for course builder
+We are looking for course builders

-At BigBinary Academy we are looking at course builders to build more courses.
-If you like our style of teaching then join us by filling out this form. https://neerajsingh621643.typeform.com/to/KIYxOj91
+At BigBinary Academy, we are looking at course builders to build more courses.
+If you like our style of teaching and if you want to build course material, then please fill out this form.Apply Now